 Getting everything in writing will prevent the crafty bait and switch.
 So before a contractor starts working, make sure you have a written contract which details:

 - Payment penalties for not completing the job on time

 8) Know if you really need to replace or just get it repaired

 Don’t get suckered into replacing your A/C or furnace if you don’t need to.
-Southern Air Heating and Cooling offers FREE Second Opinions on new system installations.
+Southern Air Heating, Cooling & Plumbing offers FREE Second Opinions on new system installations.

 9) Read reviews and ratings online